Sliding Lid Boxes

 Course Description

 In this class students will build a small wooden box with a traditional sliding lid.
-The box is designed to hold the shell casings presented to a family following a military funeral with a 21 gun salute.
+This type of box can hold a wine bottle, or almost anything else.
+The particular box we will be building is designed to hold the shell casings presented to a family following a military funeral with a 21 gun salute.
 These casings are often kept as meaningful reminders of a veteran’s service, and the box provides a respectful and lasting way to preserve them.

 Students will learn how to construct a clean, precise box using simple joinery and carefully cut grooves that allow the lid to slide smoothly into place.
 The lid must fit accurately so it moves easily while remaining secure.